 - for us to carry out a task where we’re meeting the aims of a public body in the public interest – for example, delivering a government or local authority service.
 This is called ‘public task’

 - to defend our legal rights – for example, sharing information with our legal advisors if there was a complaint that we did something wrong.

 We handle and store your personal information in line with the law – including the General Data Protection Regulation.

 What FCG asks for

 We’ll only ask for information that’s relevant to meeting your need.
 This might include:

 - your name and contact details – so we can deliver to you

-- personal information – for example about family, work, or financial circumstances so that we can understand your needs.
+- personal information – for example about family, work, or financial circumstances and dietary requirements so that we can understand your needs.

 How FCG uses your information

 The main reason we ask for your information is to help address your needs.